JamesMConroy/notes/notes.md

 The program was designed to behave as `man` command.

 ```
-> # show note 'sig11'; if not found it will display all similar titles
+> # show note 'sig11'; if not found it will display all titles containing
+> # the string
 > notes sig11

 > # show all pages that match 'sig11'